handsontable/handsontable/docs/next/guides/cell-features/disabled-cells.md

 In many cases, you will need to configure a certain column to be non-editable.
 Doing this does not change its basic behaviour, apart from editing.
 This means that you can still use the keyboard navigation <kbd>CTRL+C</kbd>, and <kbd>CTRL+V</kbd> functionalities, and drag-to-fill, etc.

-To make a column non-editable, declare it in the `columns` setting.
+To make a column non-editable, declare it in the [`columns`](@/api/options.md#columns) configuration option.
 You can also define a special renderer function that will dim the `editor` value.
 This will provide the user with a visual cue that the cell is non-editable.

 ::: example #example3
 ```js